dennohpeter/chama.p2p/README.md

-# Chama.P2P: Empowering Wealth Creation with Web3 Decentralized Investment Pools
+# Peerfi: Empowering Wealth Creation with Web3 Decentralized Investment Pools

 ## Overview
-Chama.P2P brings a time-tested financial practice—known as *Chamas* in  and *Decentralized Investment Pools* in others—into the world of cryptocurrency.
+Peerfi brings a time-tested financial practice—known as *Chamas* in  and *Decentralized Investment Pools* in others—into the world of cryptocurrency.
 These community-driven savings and investment pools have empowered millions by enabling collective savings, micro-loans, and randomized or auction-based disbursements.
-With Chama.P2P, we’re reimagining this model on Eigenlayer, a secure and cost-efficient Layer 2 solution, using a P2P framework in Web3 to democratize access to staking, restaking, and DeFi opportunities.
+With Peerfi, we’re reimagining this model on Eigenlayer, a secure and cost-efficient Layer 2 solution, using a P2P framework in Web3 to democratize access to staking, restaking, and DeFi opportunities.

 Our goal?
 To help investors—across emerging markets and beyond—choose the best financial strategies with a low barrier to entry, leveraging familiar practices and cutting-edge blockchain tech.
 By integrating Eigenlayer’s API and building a tokenized reputation system, we’re creating a scalable, secure, and user-friendly platform that bridges traditional finance with crypto.